-- > The total budget will not exceed \$300,000. - > The advertising will provide broadcast coverage in the major Ohio markets to Cleveland, Cincinnati, Columbus and Dayton, as in 2009. - ➢ Flight weeks will be 8/16/2010 9/6/2010. - > Creative units available will include a :30 television spot and :30 radio spots.

-- > The target audience will be men 18-34 years. - > PSA units (unpaid media) will be no less than 30-40 percent of the buy and will be scheduled within the flight as much as possible. - > Media will complement the national NHTSA media buy.
+- The total budget will not exceed \$600,000. - The advertising will provide broadcast coverage in the major Ohio markets to Cleveland, Cincinnati, Columbus and Dayton, as in 2010. - Flight weeks will be 8/16/2011 9/5/2011. - Creative units available will include a :30 television spot and :30 radio spots. - The target audience will be men 18-34 years. - PSA units (unpaid media) will be no less than 30-40 percent of the buy and will be scheduled within the flight as much as possible. - Media will complement the national NHTSA media buy.

-Media tactics will include providing ongoing influence throughout the alcohol crackdown by flighting the individual media elements; ensuring strong activity to coincide with a statewide high visibility law enforcement component and delivering ongoing statewide impact using TV/radio as the primary vehicles.
+Media tactics will include providing ongoing influence throughout the alcohol crackdown by flighting the individual media elements; ensuring strong activity to coincide with a statewide high visibility law enforcement component and delivering ongoing statewide impact using TV/radio as the primary outlet.
 Bonus inventory will be required by each station.
 Regional radio will be negotiated in counties receiving less significant impact from the larger cities.
 Additional cost-efficiency and greater message reach are available in many of the smaller regions by employing spot radio as part of this plan.

-The sample media buy plan which is provided as an example of what will be purchased in 2010 can be found in Appendix A. The plan will be adjusted, based upon feedback from NHTSA's media buyer and information received from the 2009 telephone survey analysis.
+The sample media buy plan which is provided as an example of what will be purchased in 2011 can be found in Appendix A. The plan will be adjusted, based upon feedback from NHTSA's media buyer, Ohio's current crash data and information received from the 2010 telephone survey analysis.